 The main thing about roleplaying titles is that they unlock aspects of our imaginations, making the impossible seem entirely real.
-Whether you’re into survival during a zombie apocalypse, exploring fantasy-based open worlds or slaying dragons, RPGs have it covered.
-There’s something about venturing into an entirely new environment and encountering memorable characters that sets games apart from other media.
+Whether you’re into survival during a zombie apocalypse, exploring fantasy-based open worlds or slaying dragons, roleplaying games have it covered.

 The Elder Scrolls V: Skyrim

-Although it’s actually the fifth game in The Elder Scrolls series, it’s the one that introduced me fully to the franchise after originally playing TES IV: Oblivion on Xbox 360.
+Although it’s the fifth game in The Elder Scrolls series, it’s the one that introduced me fully to the franchise after originally playing TES IV: Oblivion on Xbox 360.
 It won a ton of Game of The Year awards, and it’s not hard to see why.

 The Elder Scrolls Online